emteknetnz/silverstripe-community-info/README.md

 [x] Access public repositories
 ```

+travis_org_token can be found at https://travis-ci.org/account/preferences.
+It's important you use the token from from the .org site not the .com site which behaves differently and will include your private repos.

 ## Usage

 ### Fetch latest data from github and output a csv to the csv directory
 ```
 php openprs.php
 php issues.php
+php travis.php
 ```

 ### Re-use local data if available (useful for development)
 ```
-php openprs.php -l (or --local) php issues.php -l (or --local)
+php openprs.php -l (or --local) php issues.php -l (or --local) php travis.php -l (or --local)
 ```

 ### Making use of the csv output in a google spreadhseet